rotationalio/x/quant/docs/sources.md

 The English version of the algorithm called Porter2 is linked in the reference below.

 * Martin Porter.
 The English (Porter2) stemming algorithm.
 Online edition, 2002.
 The English (Porter2) stemming algorithm, <http://snowball.tartarus.org/algorithms/english/stemmer.html>.

+This source is an article on "developing the English stemmer" for how to implement the Porter2 stemmer in the Snowball language.
+This article is simple to understand and adapt to other languages.

+* Snowballstem.org.
+The English (Porter2) stemming algorithm.
+Online edition, (unknown year).
+The English (Porter2) stemming algorithm, <https://snowballstem.org/algorithms/english/stemmer.html>.